The Small Business Loan Rejection Rate, Why It Matters, and What You Can Do

 If you haven't shown a lender that you have a plan for getting your company into the black quickly, you may have a hard time convincing anyone that you're good for the loan.

 Business Loan Denied?
-Here’s Your Options for Moving Forward
+Here Are Your Options for Moving Forward

 If you're looking to fund a startup, you might qualify for money from a venture capital firm.
 These organizations pool funding from investment groups, high net worth individuals, and other entities and use it to launch new companies.
 Venture capital isn't a loan, which means that you don't have to repay it, but you usually have to give the firm a share of your company.